thomasyang18/cp-templates/insane/centroid_1_3_lazy/playground/writeup.md

 # What is the problem?

-We have two types of operations on a tree.
+We have two types of queries on a tree we want to support

 1. (x, v) => Add V to all nodes in the subtree rooted at X, relative to 1.
 2. (x) => Compute max(dist(x, y) - a[y])